apache/streampipes/README.md

 [Apache License 2.0](LICENSE)

-StreamPipes is actively developed by a dedicated group of people at [FZI Research Center for Information Technology](https://www.fzi.de).
+StreamPipes is actively being developed by a dedicated group of people at [FZI Research Center for Information Technology](https://www.fzi.de).